If you would like to apply for a place at the Preschool or Nursery, contact the school office or complete our online application.

 Further details are on the Parent Council page.

-Each half term there is an opportunity to view the children's work in their classroom either before or after school.
+Each half term there is an opportunity to view the children's work in their classroom.
 Please see the calendar for dates.

 Year 4 prepare a retelling of the Christian Easter story for the school.
 The event takes place at Holy Angels Church, all parents are welcome to attend.